 Gel sunscreens are less occlusive and feel more breathable, according to Nazarian, making it easy to layer them in your skincare regimen or under makeup.

 Use Makeup to Complement Your Skin (Not Hide It!)

 The Japanese makeup trends I noticed in Tokyo consisted of matte, flawless skin, bright lips, and a black eyeliner wing.
 But "flawless" skin in Japan doesn't mean a thick coating of full-coverage foundation: It all starts with a clear, hydrated complexion underneath—achieved with the products and lifestyle habits I've already mentioned—matched with a foundation that conceals and evens out just what's needed while still looking like natural human skin.

-In April of this year, the brand relaunched the product with an updated formula, intended to be lighter in weight but with better coverage.
+In April of 2018, the brand relaunched the product with an updated formula, intended to be lighter in weight but with better coverage.
 The formula is complete with soft-focus pigments that make the skin look airbrushed, in addition to nourishing ingredients like jojoba oil, olive squalene, and shea butter for a hydrating effect.